BhaskaraGB/Bulk-RNA-seq_data-preprocessing_Panicum-hallii/README.md

 ## 02-mapping

 This directory contains a script for aligning sequencing reads to a reference genome using the BWA-MEM algorithm.
-The script is designed to be run in a Conda environment and performs read alignment, generating aligned sequences in SAM format.
+The script is designed to perform read alignment, generating aligned sequences in SAM format.
 Below is a brief summary of the script:

-### Script
+### Script Overview

 1. **bwa-mem.sh**:
    - **Purpose**: Aligns sequencing reads to a reference genome using the BWA-MEM algorithm.